DeepAndy/automatic-web-navigator/README.md

 You will have to change the path in *navigator.py* to get it to work.

 ## License
-This software is licensed under the GPLv3 license.
+This software is licensed under the MIT license.